funficient/jamstackblog/src/blog/2022-06-25-to-ethereum-or-not-to-ethereum.md

 So it makes sense that we start replacing the old financial systems with new ones and Ethereum has embarked on a journey to do just that, quite enthusiastically, if I might say so.

 Ethereum, however, does not restrict itself to financial transactions like Bitcoin.
 You can literally put anything on the Ethereum block chain.
 It is the Google Play Store on the blockchain with an app for everything, starting with [DeFi](https://medium.com/@funficient/are-we-ready-for-defi-16fff0c4ef37) (decentralized finance).
-There are games, market places and even job boards available with each day more apps being released.
+There are also games, market places and even job boards available with each day more apps being released.

 # The good — shared vision & community